 Introduction

-Salesforce DX (SFDX) has revolutionised Salesforce development, streamlining processes with its source-driven approach and facilitating Continuous Integration/Continuous Deployment (CI/CD) pipelines.
-While there are multiple ways to install SFDX CLI, this guide focuses on using Node Package Manager (NPM) – a method that aligns with modern software development practices, offering simplicity, flexibility, and robustness.
-Traditional installation methods often lack the versatility and ease that NPM provides, especially in complex project environments.
+Salesforce CLI has become essential for modern Salesforce development, enabling source-driven workflows and CI/CD pipelines.
+While there are multiple ways to install the CLI, this guide focuses on using Node Package Manager (NPM) – a method that aligns with modern software development practices, offering simplicity, flexibility, and robustness.

 Why NPM?

-NPM, integral to the Node.js ecosystem, brings numerous benefits to SFDX CLI installation:
+NPM, integral to the Node.js ecosystem, brings numerous benefits to Salesforce CLI installation:

-- Version Management: Easily switch between SFDX CLI versions to meet project-specific requirements.
-For example, using npm
+- Version Management: Easily switch between CLI versions to meet project-specific requirements.
+For example,

 - Ecosystem Compatibility: Seamlessly integrates with other Node.js tools, enhancing tooling and automation capabilities in Salesforce development.